abhinav-dawra08/Enhanceify/README.md

 # Enhanceify
-Instantly turn your photos into masterpieces.
+Instantly turn your pictures into masterpieces.